btrr/covid19-epicenters/README.md

 # covid19-epicenters
 Data visualization on the epicenters of the global Covid-19 outbreak, using Matplotlib

-Data Last Updated for March 31, 2020, except the new Bergen County mortality numbers, which are updated through March 29
+Data Last Updated for April 1, 2020

 **Key Insights for New York City:**
 ![NYC New Cases Each Day](./nyc/n-nc.png)